New Seattle earthquake study shakes hopes for park or housing atop Roosevelt reservoir

 The utility’s Riverton, Eastside and View Ridge reservoirs were covered from the start, and its Bitter Lake and Lake Forest Park reservoirs now have floating covers, leaving only Roosevelt and Volunteer Park reservoirs open to the air.

 A 1990 earthquake study and a subsequent analysis determined the utility didn’t need the Roosevelt and Volunteer reservoirs and could save money by decommissioning them, so SPU disconnected them on a trial basis in 2012 and drained the Roosevelt reservoir.
-The Volunteer reservoir is at Volunteer Park on Capitol Hill and wasn’t drained for the trial period.
+The Volunteer reservoir is at historic Volunteer Park on Capitol Hill and wasn’t drained for the trial period.

 The new earthquake study reassessed SPU’s emergency-water needs, partly by looking at storage available to other West Coast utilities.